-IELTS International English Language Teaching System, a tool used to determine a
+IELTS International English Language Teaching System, a tool used to determine a student's command of the English language.

-Institute The operational unit at Fontys that is, in particular, responsible for organising
+The operational unit at Fontys that is, in particular, responsible for organising Institute

 Fontys's core competencies and that executes the primary processes.